ganeshyadav16/LEKHA/README.md

 Backend & Scripting: Utilizes Python (evidenced by scripts like launch_web.py) potentially for local server-side logic or automation, alongside a dedicated backend directory.

-Deployment: The application is deployed and hosted on Vercel (smart-kirana-alpha.vercel.app) for fast and reliable web access.
+Deployment: The application is deployed and hosted on Vercel for fast and reliable web access.